brianlinhares/Eye_Exercise/README.md

 # Eye_Exercise

 **Title Description of Project**
-Have you ever heard of PacMan?
-Well, he is back!
-This neat game allows you to bring him to your local browser.
-You'll be able to generate as many PacMen as your machine can handle and they will all bounce around with a life of their own.
+When you are passing by a doll and its eyes slowly follow you, it can send a chill down your spine.
+Imagine if those same eyes are following your cursor!
+This fun program will summon two eyes onto your browser and they are deadset on tracking your cursor...
+Wherever it goes!
 Enjoy!

 **How To Run**
 Create a Folder on your desktop.
-Name it Pacman Game.
+Name it "Eye_Movement".
-Download all files into this folder on your desktop.
+Download all files into the Eye_Movement folder on your desktop.
 Navigate to the folder, located on your desktop and open it.
-Open the file named Index.html
+Open the file named index.html
-  *This will open up your primary browser which will display two buttons: [Add PacMan] & [Start Game].
+  *This will open up your primary browser which will display two eyes.
-Click on [Add PacMan] to generate a PacMan image on your browser.
-Once you have created a PacMan, click on the [Start Game] button to make the PacMan move.
-Feel free to create as many Pacmen as you like by clicking the [Add PacMan] button.
-  *Because the [Start Game] button has already been clicked, the new Pacmen will automatically start moving upon creation.
+Move your mouse across the screen and watch as the eyes track your cursor.
+It's very spooky!

 **Roadmap of Future Improvements**
-I plan on updating the image portion of the code to allow the creation of different images.
-When the [Add PacMan] button is pressed, it will generate different images of PacMan.
-This new button will allow the user to control the speed of the PacMen and reverse their direction.
+I plan on having the eyes look away from the cursor as if they are trying hard to ignore you.
+I'm also planning on adding a button that turns on/off the eyes tracking the cursor.

 **License Information**
 MIT License